Permian–Triassic extinction event: Comparison to present global warming

-The PTME has been compared to the current anthropogenic global warming situation and Holocene extinction due to sharing the common characteristic of rapid rates of carbon dioxide release.
+The PTME has been compared to the current anthropogenic global warming situation and the Holocene extinction due to their shared characteristic of rapid carbon dioxide release.
 Though the current rate of greenhouse gas emissions is more than an order of magnitude greater than the rate measured over the course of the PTME, the discharge of greenhouse gases during the PTME is poorly constrained geo-chronologically and was most likely pulsed and constrained to a few key, short intervals, rather than continuously occurring at a constant rate for the whole extinction interval; the rate of carbon release within these intervals was likely to have been similar in timing to modern anthropogenic emissions.
 As they did during the PTME, oceans in the present day are experiencing drops in pH and in oxygen levels, prompting further comparisons between modern anthropogenic ecological conditions and the PTME.
 Another biocalcification event similar in its effects on modern marine ecosystems is predicted to occur if carbon dioxide levels continue to rise.
 The changes in plant-insect interactions resulting from the PTME have also been invoked as possible indicators of the world's future ecology.
 The similarities between the two extinction events have led to warnings from geologists about the urgent need for reducing carbon dioxide emissions if an event similar to the PTME is to be prevented from occurring.

-Just as during the PTME, contemporary oceans experience their extreme change-change in the form of a decline in pH and oxygen levels, which further strengthens the pull between the two events.
-This is emphasised by geologist Lee Kump:"The Permian-Triassic mass extinction provides a stark reminder of the consequences of rapid carbon dioxide emissions.
+Just as during the PTME, contemporary oceans are experiencing extreme change, in the form of declines in pH and oxygen levels, which further strengthens the link between the two events.
+This is emphasised by geologist Lee Kump:

+The Permian-Triassic mass extinction provides a stark reminder of the consequences of rapid carbon dioxide emissions.
 During the PTME, volcanic activity unleashed massive amounts of CO₂, leading to ocean acidification, deoxygenation, and widespread ecological collapse.
 Today, we see human activities driving similar processes at an even faster rate.
-The geological record shows that once these tipping points are reached, the cascading effects on ecosystems can last for millions of years."
+The geological record shows that once these tipping points are reached, the cascading effects on ecosystems can last for millions of years.
 If it continues to rise, the consequence could be another bio-calcification crisis, as seems to have occurred in the fossil record, which would have disastrous consequences for modern marine ecosystems.